Five Steps to Prepare for Hurricane Season

-Staying informed and connected to family and friends, especially during severe weather or hurricane season is a top priority.
-As our area continues to battle the spread of COVID-19, it’s even more important to plan ahead for how your family will handle hurricane evacuations if a major storm threatens our coast.
+Staying informed and connected to family and friends, especially during severe weather events, is a top priority.
+It’s imperative to plan ahead for how your family will handle hurricane evacuations if a major storm threatens our coast.

-HTC wants you to know before severe storms hit our area, we take necessary precautions to protect our equipment and support you with reliable service.
+HTC wants you to know before severe storms hit our area, we take necessary precautions.
+These precautions are to protect our equipment and support you with reliable service.

-HTC teams place sand bags around our retail offices and remote stations to protect the equipment that provides you with high-speed internet, home phone use, and other telecommunication services.
+HTC teams place sand bags around our retail offices and remote stations.
+This is to protect the equipment that provides your telecommunication services.
 We also prepare our generators to be available and ready to use in a time of need.

 Lastly, we prepare for any outages caused by severe storms by assembling teams that work 24/7 to monitor disruptions in service.
 We deploy those teams as soon as it’s safe for our employees to travel to remote stations and make the needed repairs to restore service.

-HTC is dedicated to creating a storm preparation plan that keeps our employees safe and keeps you connected to those who matter most.
+HTC is dedicated to creating a storm preparation plan that keeps our employees safe and you connected to those who matter most.
 Your cooperative wants the same for your family.
-Follow our five simple steps to prep for the 2020 hurricane season.
+You need to follow these five simple steps to prepare for hurricane season.

 - First, be sure your cellphones and other mobile devices are fully charged.
 Have extra or chargeable batteries as backups or have an external battery charger on hand for additional usage.